Below you will find what help is available and what happens if you fail to pay your bill.

 This is so the debt can be recovered by attachment to earnings or certain benefits.

-- If you don't make a suitable arrangement with the Bailiff and you don't have enough goods to clear what you owe, we may decide to place a 'charging order' on your property, which allows us to collect the debt when the property is sold, or make you bankrupt.
+- If you don't make a suitable arrangement with the Enforcement Agent and you don't have enough goods to clear what you owe, we may decide to place a 'charging order' on your property, which allows us to collect the debt when the property is sold, or make you bankrupt.
 We may even decide to ask the Magistrates to commit you to prison.